Hansenlab1/XL-Chord/README.md

 This matrix can be downloaded and used for Circos chord diagram creation.

-Expected output from example file above:
+You can check your output with the expected output file from the example file provided above:
 `output_download/F13vTG2_B30_spectra_filtered_matrix.csv`

 ---